synonymdev/slashtags/packages/sdk/README.md

 #### `await slashtag.connect(key)`

-Connects to a Slashtag by its `key` and returns a connection
+Connects to a Slashtag by its `key` (if not already connected) and returns the connection.

 #### `on('connection', (socket, peerInfo) => {})`